alpinezx/aiostreams-quickstart/README.md

 - Your `SECRET_KEY` is generated on first install and saved to `~/aiostreams/CREDENTIALS.txt` — move it somewhere safe and delete it from the server.
 It can't be changed later without invalidating stored configs, and it's automatically preserved across any future Reconfigure runs.
 - The Caddy login only protects the homepage, `/stremio/configure`, and `/dashboard`.
 Your installed Stremio addon keeps working uninterrupted, since stream/manifest URLs aren't behind that login wall.
 - Tested through fresh install, cert reuse on reinstall, and all six management menu options.

-## Credits

-Built with help from Claude (Anthropic), incorporating patterns from an earlier WireGuard Easy installer script (a joint effort between Claude Sonnet 4.6 and GPT-5).